Marialdinha/MVC-TechBlog/README.md

   - [Contact](#contact)

 ## Description
+his is a CMS-style blog site, where developers can publish their blog posts and comment on other developers’ posts.

 ## Screenshot
 This appliation can run form Visual Studio Code by using npm start. <br/> <br/>